 Muscle Tension Intervals

 Cyclists can pair Muscle Tension Intervals with weight training for cycling, for an even better physiological adaptation.
-Prior to weight training, muscle tension intervals prepare the legs for the forces they will encounter in the gym and therefore are a large part of our Fall Foundation Training.
+Prior to weight training, muscle tension intervals prepare the legs for the forces they will encounter in the gym and therefore are a large part of our Fall Foundation Training and 30 Week Off Season Plan.

 The key is being able to apply any built strength directly to the pedals, and the solution is to pair a gym program with an exercise on the bike that builds sustainable strength, all while keeping the movement specific to cycling biomechanics.
 This exercise is commonly referred to as Muscle Tension work.